sunny1401/experiments/nlp_models/.ipynb_checkpoints/README-checkpoint.md

 which are useful when working with RNNs with variable length inputs.
 <ins>BERT</ins>

-BERT (Bi-Directional encoders from transformers) is from the [paper](https://arxiv.org/pdf/1810.04805.pdf) published by Google in 2018.
+BERT (Bi-Directional encoders from transformers) is from a [paper](https://arxiv.org/pdf/1810.04805.pdf) published by Google in 2018.
 It is developed specifically for masked language modelling and next sentence predictions.
 The original code for BERT was developed using [Tensorflow](https://github.com/google-research/bert).
 It is based on transformers
 (introduced in [Attention is all you need](https://arxiv.org/abs/1706.03762)).